Onions

 White Bermuda

-Description: White Bermuda onions are large, flat onions with a mild, sweet flavor.
-They have white skin and are commonly used in salads, sandwiches, and cooking.
+Description: White Bermuda onions are large, flat onions with a mild, sweet flavor and white skin, commonly used fresh or lightly cooked.

 Growing Season: Fall and Winter